 It is strongly advised that investors have legal representation during these complex proceedings.
 A knowledgeable FINRA attorney, like those at Epperson & Greenidge, can assist by drafting documents for the claim, working to protect your legal rights as an investor, and evaluating the FINRA arbitrators who are overseeing your case.

-The FINRA claims lawyers of Epperson & Greenidge, LLP have extensive experience representing investors against brokerage firms and financial advisors in FINRA arbitration proceedings.
+The FINRA claims lawyers of Epperson & Greenidge, P.A. have extensive experience representing investors against brokerage firms and financial advisors in FINRA arbitration proceedings.
 If you lost money because your broker violated the law, our attorneys can work to recover the compensation you deserve.
 For a free consultation, contact Epperson & Greenidge online, or call (877) 445-9261 today.